Ecilos/ecilos-unity-assets-media-textures/CONTRIBUTING.md

 ## Optimal format

 Optimal file format for images depends on the type of image.
-In general JPEG (e.g. JPEG 2000) format is best for photographs and PNG format is best for graphics and logos with transparent backgrounds.
+In general JPEG format is best for photographs and PNG format is best for graphics and logos with transparent backgrounds.

+To convert from one format to another, use ImageMagick's `convert` command:

+    convert file.png file.jpg
+    convert file.jpg file.jp2

 ## Size